Tread Depth Safety

 Tread depth refers to the amount of tread remaining on a tire.
 This is calculated by measuring the distance between the top of the tread block to the bottom of the tread void.
 This number is normally displayed in 32nds of an inch but can also be measured in millimeters.
 The amount of tread remaining on a tire impacts handling, traction, and stopping distance.
 As a tire wears and the tread depth is reduced, these characteristics begin to diminish.
 This effect is amplified when driving in adverse conditions such as wet or slick roads.

-As you can see on the stopping distance chart, tread depth affects how well your vehicle can stop, especially on wet roads.
+As you can see in the wet stopping distance chart above, tread depth affects how well your vehicle can stop, especially on wet roads.
 It is very important to be aware of how much remaining tread is on all of your tires and how it impacts you.

 Tire Aging Safety